microsoft-partner-solutions-ai/MLOps-Spam-Classification-Hack/Challenges/Challenge-05.md

 ## Description

-- Additional YouTube video comments data that was not included in the first iteration of the model can be found in the `data/retraining` folder.
-The hope is that this additional data will improve your model!
+- To retrain your model, update the training code with new data.
-    - Is updating the classifier code necessary?
-If yes, what needs to be changed?
-Check the training code in `classifier.py` in `scripts/training/` folder.
-The initial model was trained on data of three YouTube videos.
+    - Pull up the training code in `transactions_arima.py` in `scripts/training/` folder.
+The initial model was trained on 2013 transactions data.
+    - Along with 2013 data, also read 2014 transactions data that was created in `service/code/AcquireData.py`.
-    - Concatenate these two datasets/dataframes and build a classifier trained model on this bigger dataset.
+    - Concatenate these two datasets/dataframes and build an ARIMA trained model on this bigger dataset.
 - Re-run the `Build` pipeline to reflect the changes in training.
-- Re-run the `Release` pipeline with the latest build.
+- Re-run the `Release` pipeline.
 If the new model has better evaluation metrics than the previous model, then a new web service is created for your retrained model.
 - Review artifacts and outputs from `Build` and `Release` pipelines.

 ## Success criteria

 - A retrained model (if necessary with better performance) is created and registered within the Azure ML Model Registry.
-- A “Healthy” ACI deployment for your retrained model is created under Azure ML Endpoints from Pre-prod stage.
+- A container image for your retrained model is created under Azure ML Images.
-- A “Healthy” AKS deployment for your retrained model is created under Azure ML Endpoints from Prod stage.
+- A “healthy” ACI deployment for your retrained model is created under Azure ML Endpoints.

 ## Learning resources